hazelcast/hazelcast/docs/design/security/03-tls-key-material-reload.md

 A positive `keyMaterialDuration` value (e.g. `PT1H`) says for how long should be the key material cached before it's newly loaded.

-A negative `keyMaterialDuration` value (e.g. `PT-1s`) means the key material will be cached indefinetely.
+A negative `keyMaterialDuration` value (e.g. `PT-1s`) means the key material will be cached indefinitely.

-A zero-value duration expression (e.g. `PT0s`) means the key material will not be cached and it will be always newly loaded for each TLS protected connection.
+A zero-value duration expression (e.g. `PT0s`) means the key material will not be cached and will always be newly loaded for each TLS-protected connection.

-If the new property is not specified (default value), the key material is cached indefinetely.
+The key material is cached indefinitely if the new property is not specified (default value).
-This keeps the backward compatible behavior.
+We keep the behavior backward-compatible.

-If the value has a wrong format the Hazelcast instance won't start.
+If the value has a wrong format, the Hazelcast instance won't start.

-The `OpenSSLEngineFactory` doesn't cache the the key material when native key and certificate files are used (`keyFile`, `keyCertChainFile`, and `trustCertCollectionFile`).
+The `OpenSSLEngineFactory` doesn't cache the key material when native key and certificate files are used (`keyFile`, `keyCertChainFile`, and `trustCertCollectionFile`).
 This behavior won't change.

 ### Sample configuration

-The following configuration example will cache the key material for 10 minutes before new reload.
+The following configuration example will cache the key material for 10 minutes before the new reload.

 ```xml
 <network>